Flotomate/product_docs/source/asset-management/barcode.rst

 Adding Assets Using Barcode
 ===========================

-{Product} allows you to add Assets using a barcode.
+Flotomate allows you to add Assets using a barcode.

 -  Go to the `List View <#asset-list-view>`__.